3DStreamingToolkit/docs-3dstk/index.md

 + Done!
 > Note: We no longer support x86 server builds that are using nvencode.
 This is due to 32-bit support gradually being deprecated/removed from CUDA.

-If you're seeing errors, check out the [troubleshooting guide](https://github.com/3DStreamingToolkit/3DStreamingToolkit/wiki/FAQ) and then [file an issue](https://github.com/3DStreamingToolkit/3DStreamingToolkit/issues/new).
+If you're instead seeing errors, check out the [Troubleshooting guide](./faq.md) and then [file an issue](https://github.com/3DStreamingToolkit/3DStreamingToolkit/issues/new).

 ## Building WebRTC from source